WINC (AM): Pre-broadcast and launch

 Richard Field Lewis, Jr. was a graduate of the College of Engineering at the University of California, Berkeley.
-He founded Fredericksburg, Virginia radio station WFVA in 1939.
+He founded WFVA, a radio station in Fredericksburg, Virginia, in 1939.
 Before that, he had worked at KFXM in San Bernardino, California, as chief engineer.
 Lewis filed the initial application for a new station in Winchester, Virginia, with the Federal Communications Commission (FCC) on November 24, 1940.
 The application specified a transmitting frequency of 1370 AM, with a power of 250 watts, the maximum permitted for stations operating on "local" frequencies at the time.
 This application was approved and a construction permit (CP) issued on February 4, 1941.
 However, the pending implementation of the North American Regional Broadcasting Agreement (NARBA) mandated that on March 29, 1941, most stations on 1370 AM would move to 1400 AM, so the authorization specified this adjusted frequency.

 In early March 1941, the FCC assigned the station the call sign WINC, derived from the first four letters in Winchester.
 At 6:57 am on June 26, 1941, WINC began broadcasting as Winchester's first radio station.
 Two weeks later, on July 13, Virginia Senator Harry F. Byrd and Governor James Hubert Price attended the dedication of the station.
 The first announcer on WINC was Grant Pollock, who had been hired as the station's commercial sales manager.
 Pollock came to Winchester from NBC Radio in Los Angeles.
 At the time of WINC's launch, Winchester had a population of 12,095, with only 2,968 radios.
 In June 1941, the station announced it would join the NBC Blue Network the following month.

 Throughout the station's existence, WINC's studios have been located at 520 North Pleasant Valley Road in Winchester.
 The address at launch was 520 Kerr Street, later incorporated into Pleasant Valley Road.